 Hydrogen is produced in large quantities both as a principal product and as a by-product.
 Hydrogen producers may consume the product captively, sell it to end users, sell it to a company that specializes in marketing industrial gases, burn it for fuel or vent it to the atmosphere.
 Hydrogen consumers may buy hydrogen from an industrial gas company or a by-product producer, use internally generated by-product hydrogen or install a hydrogen plant on-site.
 In some cases, a company will generate crude by-product hydrogen that is purchased and purified by an industrial gas company and then sold back to the original generating company.

-Growth in the hydrogen market is driven primarily by regulations pertaining to desulfurization of fuel used in transportation, growth in transportation fuels, and decreasing crude quality requiring more and more hydrogen for processing.
-At the same time, hydrogen generation from crude processing is also decreasing as a result of poor-quality crudes.
+Growth in the hydrogen market is driven primarily by regulations pertaining to desulfurization of fuel used in transportation, growth in transportation fuels, and a decrease in crude quality, requiring more and more hydrogen for processing.
+Hydrogen generation from crude processing is also decreasing because of poor-quality crudes.
 This has caused refineries to look for hydrogen availability from merchant sources that are set up on-site or adjacent to the refining facilities.
 The Middle East is expected to process huge volumes of sour natural gas that require significantly higher quantities of hydrogen to adhere to environmental standards.
 There is also rising demand for distillate fuels that would require increased hydrogen consumption.The following pie chart shows world consumption of hydrogen:

-Technical solutions to the problems involved in using hydrogen as an economically and ecologically meaningful energy carrier are not expected during the forecast period of this report.
-However, intensive research on hydrogen generation and storage, as well as the generation of energy from hydrogen, is ongoing and being strongly funded in the United States, Japan and Europe.
-Research programs are listed and discussed in more detail in the regional sections of the report.
+Technical solutions for these issues are not expected during the forecast period of this report; however, intensive research on the above topics is ongoing and being strongly funded in the United States, Japan, and Europe.
+Research programs are listed and discussed in more detail in the regional sections of this report.

-In addition, ongoing oil sands processing, gas-to-liquids and coal gasification projects all require enormous amounts of hydrogen and will boost the size of the market significantly in the next five years.
+In addition, ongoing oil sands processing, gas-to-liquids, and coal gasification projects all require enormous amounts of hydrogen and will boost the size of the market significantly in the next five years.
 Alberta, Canada has an enormous area containing oil sands that can be processed to produce oil.
 Even by conservative estimates, this area is estimated to be the second-largest oil reserve after Saudi Arabia.
 Desulfurization operations for these sands would consume vast quantities of hydrogen.

-Hydrogen is also expected to see a surge in consumption for the manufacture of methanol.
-Substantial methanol consumption in direct-fuel use as motor gasoline is expected in countries like China, Russia, South Africa, Venezuela and several Middle Eastern countries.Overall global demand for hydrogen is expected to increase by around 5-6% during the next five years, primarily as a result of demand from petroleum refinery operations, and the production of ammonia and methanol.
+Hydrogen is also expected to see a surge in consumption in the manufacture of methanol.
+Substantial methanol consumption in direct-fuel use as motor gasoline is expected in countries such as China, Russia, South Africa, Venezuela, and several Middle Eastern countries.Overall global demand for hydrogen is expected to increase by around 5-6% during the next five years, primarily as a result of demand from petroleum refinery operations, and the production of ammonia and methanol.
 Asia will continue to lead demand growth in line with the region’s increasing growth of domestic economies.